padas-lab-de/krony-PT/README.md

-This is a a detached fork of :goat: [NanoGPT @ Karpathy](https://github.com/karpathy/nanoGPT/)
+This is a a detached fork of [NanoGPT @ Karpathy](https://github.com/karpathy/nanoGPT/) :goat:.

 The goal is to factorize single weight matrices into a product of Kronecker Matrices.

-### Detailed Tasks:
+### Progress

+**TODO:**

+* Write code for distilled initialization of KronyMLP

+* [URGENT] Code not working so far, try:
+	* train a seperate KronyBlock / see if backprop is fine.
+	* distill it with random input from Block

+**DONE**
-1. Find (a not so random) way init. the weights  [DONE]
+* Find (a not so random) way init. the weights  [DONE]
 	* locate the checkpoints /  weights [DONE]
 	* Decompose using the Van Loan Algorithm

-2. Pre-training Investigation: [DONE]
+* Pre-training Investigation: [DONE]
 	* You most likely need to pre-train the model, not just fine-tune
 	* Is openWebText feasble?
 (It should be you got 4 A100 80BG)
 	* Conclusion: Not really, no need.

-3. Write the initial code.
+* Write the initial code.
 [DONE]

-TODO:

-4. Write code for distilled init
----
-* Is it working:
+	* Is it working?
+NO!
-	1. Yes?
-Good, optimize compute now. and utilize the KP rules (A x B)x
-	2. No? you're f'ed, think of a better idea.

 ### Ideas:

 * distill KronyBlocks. one by one, and store the checkpoint.
-	* this should be done today, just curious as fuck. how it would act.

-* I prefer to drop in decompostion 1 by 1, and each time allow the model to adapt to the new stucture.
+* prefer to drop in decompostion 1 by 1, i.e., allow the model to adapt to the new stucture.

-* The mlp take considerable amount % of the total weights.:
+* The mlp block takes considerable amount % of the total weights.:
 	* decompose them first, make it work.
 	* then do a style of attention.